 It would even be possible through careful reconstruction to graph the changes in the network of relations that comprise the Linux kernel development teams, and perhaps to see how patterns of work on Linux kernel have changed over time as its economic and technical significance has extended through the popularity of the Android phones that rely on Linux and through the many corporate and industry users/producers invested in Linux.
 Issues, conversations, team and organisational changes could all be mapped.
 We could look further at the thousands of 'forks' and 'mirrors' of Linux to be found on Github, and characterise in fine-grained ways how processes of imitation generate flows of readers/writers, how meanings and practices are stabilised through repetition, and how invention might occur at intersections or overlaps between fields.

 If even a single large repository on Github might require gargantuan effort to assimilate and analyse how it unfolds in cultural-economic-technical space, what hope do digital social researchers have in analysing even a platform such as Github?
-One response might be to say that we should be look for order in scale.
+One response might be to say that we should look for order in scale.
 That is, the forms of order digital sociology needs to analyse include the persistent or isometric scale rather than the uncertainties of scale (allometric scaling).
 Github has millions of members, more than ten million repositories (according to its own reports), and is barely coherent because of the explosive growth in hardware platforms, media forms and ways of writing code found there.
 Yet great commonalities of practice occur on different scales.
 For instance, a particular code construct to retrieve a web page and extract its text content might be imitated or reinvented in thousands of different projects.
 The same kinds of software are re-implemented or imitated across many different projects, often with only small variations.
-Viewed from another another angle, those commonalities of practice point to astounding differences: the same code constructs might be found in projects focusing on an ecommerce platform, ecological models of rainforest species diversity, Mozilla Foundation's Firefox browser, the Linux kernel, a library to manipulate financial data, or a modified version of the Android operating system for smart phones.
+Viewed from another angle, those commonalities of practice point to astounding differences: the same code constructs might be found in projects focusing on an ecommerce platform, ecological models of rainforest species diversity, Mozilla Foundation's Firefox browser, the Linux kernel, a library to manipulate financial data, or a modified version of the Android operating system for smart phones.
 In short, in many of the settings it encounters, digital social research finds little coherence.
 It finds almost fractally dimensioned patterns of social action and transaction, linked by the common practices, formats and materials (code patterns, repository mechanisms), but varying widely in time and space, from ephemeral repositories that an individual creates and abandons, to large organisations coordinating projects of long duration.